 An employer-paid tax that funds jobs skills training for employees in targeted industries to improve the competitiveness of California businesses.
 Employers subject to ETT pay one-tenth of one percent (.001) of the first \$7,000 in wages paid to each employee per year.

 E-file and E-pay Mandate

 State law requires all employers to electronically submit employment tax returns, wage reports, and payroll tax deposits to the EDD.
-Employers with 10 or more employees became subject to this requirement beginning January 1, 2017, and all remaining employers became subject to this requirement as of January 1, 2018.
+Beginning January 1, 2018, all employers became subject to this requirement.